Kim LaSata

-Kim LaSata (born April 20, 1963) is an American politician who has served in the Michigan Senate from the 21st district since 2019.
+Kim LaSata (born April 20, 1963) is an American politician who served in the Michigan Senate from the 21st district from 2019 to 2022.

 Education

 LaSata earned a Bachelor of Science degree in education from Western Michigan University.
 LaSata earned a master's degree in literacy studies from Western Michigan University.

 Career

 On November 8, 2016, LaSata won the election and became a Republican member of the Michigan House of Representatives for District 79.
 LaSata defeated Marletta Seats and Carl G. Oehling with 58.78% of the votes.
 LaSata served in the Michigan House of Representatives until 2018.

 On November 6, 2018, LaSata won the election and became a state senator of Michigan Senate for District 21.
 LaSata defeated Ian Haight with 58.13% of the votes.

 Personal life

 LaSata's husband is Charlie.
 They have four children.
 LaSata and her family live in Bainbridge Township, Michigan.